Serializable Interface in Java

 }

-Serialize the object
+Serialize object in Java

 Following is an example of how to serialize an object and write it to a file: